h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_4_MLE_Visual.md

 $$SE(\hat{\sigma}^2_{MLE}) \approx \sigma^2\sqrt{\frac{2}{n-1}}$$

-These properties are visually demonstrated in the plots above, showing how both the bias and variance of the estimators improve with increased sample size, and how the sampling distribution approaches normality.
+These properties are visually demonstrated in the plots, showing how both the bias and variance of the estimators improve with increased sample size, and how the sampling distribution approaches normality.

+This example provides an intuitive understanding of why MLEs are widely used in statistics: they converge to the true parameter values with increasing data and do so with optimal efficiency.

 ---

-### Example 4: Bernoulli MLE and Sample Size Effects
+## Example 4: Bernoulli MLE and Sample Size Effects

-#### Problem Statement
+### Problem Statement

-Consider a scenario where we're estimating the probability parameter $p$ of a Bernoulli distribution using MLE.
-We want to visualize how the likelihood function changes with different observed data and sample sizes.
+In this example, you'll explore the estimation of the probability parameter $p$ in a Bernoulli distribution using Maximum Likelihood Estimation (MLE).
+Your tasks are to:

+1. Visualize how the likelihood function changes with different sample sizes
+2. Demonstrate key properties of the Bernoulli MLE (consistency, efficiency, unbiasedness)
+3. Illustrate the concept of sufficient statistics for the Bernoulli parameter

-In our example, we're analyzing a biased coin where each flip results in either heads (1) or tails (0).
+Consider a scenario where we're analyzing a biased coin where each flip results in either heads (1) or tails (0).
 The probability of heads is the unknown parameter $p$ we want to estimate.

 We have several datasets with different sample sizes and proportions of heads: